Norfolk Southern says the toxic train derailment cost it $387 million - KTVZ

 A derailment on February 3 caused evacuations and massive clean-up efforts in East Palestine.
 The railroad said it has already committed $30.9 million in compensation and other support to the community.
 But that is a fraction of the money it continues to make.

+The $387 million is an estimate on both money spent so far as well as future costs.
+The money spent so far comes to $55 million, according to CFO Mark George.
+The cost does not assume any recovery from insurance.
+The company had previously said it has about $1.1 billion in coverage, although how much will be paid by insurers has yet to be determined.

+Shaw also said the estimate does not include any potential recovery from other parties, raising the possibility that Norfolk Southern could sue others, alleging that they are at fault for the accident.
+The rail cars that had problems with their axle that caused the fire that preceded the derailment are owned by Norfolk Southern customers, not the railroad.

 Investors apparently viewed the costs associated with the derailment as a one-time cost.
-Shares were up 1% in premarket trading.
+Shares were little changed in early trading.
 But shares are still down 17% since before the derailment.
 Shares of two other major railroads, Union Pacific and CSX, are also both still lower from before the derailment on concerns about legislation that would impose tougher regulation on freight railroads.

 The-CNN-Wire